My Vision of America

 Although I never served in the military, I greatly admire veterans like US Senator John McCain.
 He served valiantly during the Vietnam War as a fighter pilot who was shot down over North Vietnam.
 He became a prisoner of war and was tortured by the enemy for many years.

-Most everyone who lives in America either emigrated here themselves or is descended from an immigrant.
+Most everyone who lives in America either immigrated here themselves or is descended from an immigrant.
 The only exceptions would be those who are descendants of Native Americans (American Indians) or those who were forced to come to America as slaves.

 The slave trade in Africans who were forced to come to America started well over 300 years ago.
 They were legally bound in slavery for centuries before slavery was abolished in the 19th century.
 After the US Civil War, all the former slaves were freed and the men were given equal rights under the US Constitution.
 But another century of segregation, lynchings, poll taxes and other forms of discrimination rendered these descendants of slaves as, at best, second-class citizens.